TEXT-S&P summary: Rexam PLC

 The ratings on U.K.-based consumer packaging group Rexam PLC reflect Standard & Poor’s Ratings Services’ view of the group’s “satisfactory” business risk profile and “intermediate” financial risk profile.

 Rexam’s key business strengths include its leading market positions in the relatively recession-resistant, albeit mature and competitive, U.S. and European consumer packaging industries, and its broad geographic footprint.
-We view the group’s profitability as robust, with a Standard & Poor‘s- adjusted EBITDA margin of about 16% for the rolling 12 months to June 30, 2012.
+We view the group’s profitability as robust, with a Standard & Poor‘s-adjusted EBITDA margin of about 16% for full-year 2011 (based on preliminary results).

 S&P base-case operating scenario